 Isotretinoin and mental health

 This information is for people who are thinking about taking the drug isotretinoin for their acne.
 Isotretinoin is also known by the brand names Roaccutane or Accutane.This information looks at isotretinoin and mood changes.
-It explains some of the mental health problems that people have reported whilst taking isotretinoin, and after stopping isotretinoin.
+It explains the mental health problems that some people have reported whilst taking isotretinoin, and after stopping isotretinoin.
 It also looks at how frequently these problems have been reported, and what to do if you experience them.

 Disclaimer